-Healthy Broccoli Salad with a sweet tahini dressing is the perfect summer side dish for backyard parties and BBQs.
-It’s a lightened up version with no mayo and totally oil-free.
+The perfect summer side dish for backyard parties and BBQs is this Healthy Broccoli Salad with sweet tahini dressing!
+It’s a lightened up version with no mayo and is totally oil-free.
+Ready in just 20 minutes!

-Fresh, raw, crunchy, creamy, tangy, with a little hint of sweetness from the grapes, this salad is everything your backyard summer BBQ needs!
+Fresh, raw, crunchy, creamy, tangy, with a little hint of sweetness, this salad is everything your backyard summer BBQ needs!
 All of the ingredients stand up well to the dressing.
 It won’t get mushy or wilted.
 It actually gets better as it sits, so make it in advance for optimal flavor and ease!

 Broccoli is a popular cruciferous vegetable.
 It tastes great, it’s versatile (can be eaten raw, steamed, roasted, etc.), and it’s very healthy!
 Broccoli is high in vitamins K, C, A, E, and several B’s.
 It also boasts plenty of folate, fiber, potassium, healthy fats, protein, zinc, iron, and more! [source]

-Cucumbers, red grapes, red onion, and fresh parsley all bring antioxidants and potential disease fighting properties, as well. [source]
+Cucumbers, red onion, and fresh parsley all bring antioxidants and potential disease fighting properties, as well. [source]

 Traditional broccoli salads are made with a mayo-based dressing.
 While those are seriously yummy, I wanted something a little different here.
 My Citrus Tahini Dressing works perfectly.
 It’s creamy and flavorful with a big hit of fresh orange which pairs so well with the ingredients in this dish and makes a healthy broccoli salad you can feel good about!
 Bonus: it’s totally oil-free!

 Cut off the very bottom, about 1 to 2 inches or so, as that part is tough and woody.
 Remove any leaves attached to the stems.
-The leaves are actually edible, as well, but we won’t be using them in this recipe.
-Some people choose to peel the broccoli stems, but I find that a tedious step that is just unnecessary.
 Cut the stems into long thin strips and then chop crosswise to dice.

 - Broccoli Brussels Sprouts Salad